ubclaunchpad/LP-website/src/docs/recruitment/overview.md

 - at least 40% of design team (including lead) be "experienced".
 - Dedicated design channels where all designers regardless of team can collaborate with each other

-You can learn more about design roles in the [Designer role description](/recruitment/strategy.md).
+You can learn more about design roles in the [Designer role description](/recruitment/designer.md).

 ### Strategy Roles

-When recruiting for strategy roles, it’s noteworthy that this role works with the club leads and we generally want to recruit 2-3 students.
+**When recruiting for strategy roles, it’s noteworthy that this role works with the club leads, and we generally want to recruit 2-3 students.**

-You can learn more about strategy roles in the [Strategy role description](recruitment/strategy.md).
+You can learn more about strategy roles in the [Strategy role description](/recruitment/strategy.md).

 ## Recruitment Process